 This unit is designed to introduce students to the issues and processes associated with working with offenders, particularly those in prisons or under the supervision of community corrections.
 The unit explores issues pertaining directly to how best to work with a wide variety of people with offending histories.
-Topics to be covered include duty of care, 'special populations' of offenders and difficult work situations, safety and security, working with involuntary clients, multi-agency collaboration in justice and health, models of offender management, prison culture, assessment tools and risk management, offender narratives, mental illness and drug use, restorative justice, victim interests, children and families of prisoners, worker self-care and professional report writing.
+Topics to be covered include duty of care, 'special populations' of prisoners, risk management and difficult situations, safety and security, working with involuntary clients, inter-agency collaboration, prison culture, assessment tools, mental illness and drug use, restorative justice, victim interests, children and families of prisoners, worker self-care and professional report writing.
 The unit also examines how and why people stop offending and change (desistance from crime).
-International examples of innovation in offender rehabilitation are showcased from key jurisdictions such as England and Wales, Scotland, Canada, the US, Australia and New Zealand.
+International examples of innovation are showcased from key jurisdictions such as England and Wales, Scotland, Canada, the US, Australia and New Zealand.

 The unit is intended to be relevant and familiar for those already working in the field, in prison and in the community, as well as to introduce contemporary principles and practices to those wishing to do so in the future.
 Engaging presentations from experienced guest speakers who are senior practitioners in the field are one of the popular features of this unit.

 |Unit name||Working With Offenders|

-|Faculty/School||College of Arts, Law and Education
+|College/School||College of Arts, Law and Education

 School of Social Sciences